 - Most stables will have helmets to borrow.
 Ask when you make your plans to visit.

-How much do horseback riding lessons cost?
+How much do horse riding lessons cost?

 - Lessons typically run between $30-$50 an hour.